dcomixhub/dcomix/README.md

 If you update the client.js, you will have to rebundle it.
 To do so, open a console or terminal in the dcomix folder, and type :

 `npm bundle` or `browserify ./assets/js/client.js -o ./assets/js/bundle.js`

-Don't hesitate to contact me directly if any help is needed